Affordable Startup Bookkeeping and Accounting

 Here is a list of the major payment methods that work inside Shopify.

-As mentioned above, many of our clients are eCommerce companies.
-In our experience, we have found that QuickBooks online is the best accounting software for Shopify sellers.
+In our experience, we have found that QuickBooks online is the best accounting software for eCommerce businesses.

 Not only does QuickBooks online nicely integrate with Shopify, but it integrates with payment tools you may use, such as PayPal, Stripe, and other payment options you may be receiving.